basis-technology-corp/annotated-data-model/README.md

 * Sentence Boundaries: just as in RLP, a sentence boundary is just a marker in the text blob.
 There can be other boundaries.
 * RLI attributes: such as overall languages detected and language region boundaries.
 * Tokens: Much of the complexity of all this adheres to the tokens.
-* Named Entities: and other spans.
+* Named Entities
+* Base Noun Porases

 ## Mutability ##